marcodeag/RepData_PeerAssessment1/PA1_template.md

 Final findings:

-* The NA-steps records represent the `r NaRecPerc`% of total records
+* The NA-steps records represent the 13% of total records
-* The impact on the elaboration of the mean total steps number across all days is not relevant (difference is equal to `r DeltaMeanTotalSteps` days)
+* The impact on the elaboration of the mean total steps number across all days is not relevant (difference is equal to 0 days)
-* The impact on the elaboration of the median total steps number across all days is not relevant (difference is equal to `r DeltaMedianTotalSteps` day)
+* The impact on the elaboration of the median total steps number across all days is not relevant (difference is equal to 1 day)

 ## *Are there differences in activity patterns between weekdays and weekends?*